cn0047/stash/ed/patterns.messaging.md

 Messaging pattern - is a network-oriented architectural pattern which describes how two different parts of a Message-Passing-System communicate with each other.
+(You don't have to say what to do, you have to send message and system will decide what to do...).

 Specific benefits of messaging: